Congress Hotel (building 5/5)

 Symmetrical; Arches (both above windows and as windows to the first-floor patio); Decorative columns; Wrought-iron grilles and railings; Curving parapet at center; Low-pitched clay barrel tile roof; Patio behind a wrought-iron gate

 Designated at Local level : Ocean Drive/Collins Avenue District, 1986

 Community Planning and Development

 This is a 3-story, 3-bay domestic building in the Mediterranean Revival style built in 1934.
+The building is rectangular in plan.
 The structural system is reinforced concrete.
 The foundation is reinforced concrete.
 Exterior walls are original stucco.
 The building has a mansard roof clad in replacement spanish tile.
 Windows are replacement single-hung sashes.
 3rd floor windows ornamented with arches; 2nd floor windows also ornamented; 1st floor arches serve as pseudo-windows (no glass) into patio area.
 There is a single-story, full-span enclosed patio.
 Patio is cut out into first floor of building; Patio almost entire enclosed by stucco walls with the exception of opened window arches and an arch entryway (closed only by wrought-iron gate).
 Original primary entryway in center of 1st floor; Large open arch closed-off by wrought-iron gate; Present primary entryway through one of the other buildings in the Congress Hotel complex.

 * Date source: City of Miami Beach Building Department records